nmadruga/MR-video-processing/README.md

 # Motor Rehabilitation (MT) with video processing
 COMP820 - Assignment 2
-Demo created as part of group research for AUT Image & Video Processing paper This demo is wirtten in python using Mediapipe library and OpenCV.
+Demo created as part of group research for Image & Video Processing.
+This demo is wirtten in python using Mediapipe library and OpenCV.

 **Abstract**